sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   A specialization of the Address table which contains the Ids of the addresses that server as Rally Points
   - Login

+  A table that holds the information for logging into a user account.
+Contains the Ids from the client table along with the username of the client.
+For any new accounts, PHP code on the server ensures that the password is hashed along with salt before it is put into the database.
   - UserPerTrip

+  A middle table between Client and Trip.
+It lists the trip Ids along with the Ids of each client that has signed up for the trip.
   - RallyPointsPerTrip

+  A middle table between RallyPoint and Trip.
+Lists the trip Ids along with the Ids of each rally point taken on the trip.
 ## Advanced SQL Statements
   This project had several requirements regarding SQL commands that had to be used.
 This section discusses how those requirements were specifically implemented.